dvdmc/choral-mr/README.md

 #### Nvidia Container Toolkit

 Finally, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#with-apt-ubuntu-debian) to enable the use of GPU inside Docker.
-Remember to validate the installation by importing Pytorch and checking the compute capabilities with `print(torch.cuda.is_available())`.
+Remember to validate the installation by importing Pytorch and checking the compute capabilities with `print(torch.cuda.is_available())` within some virtual environment where torch is installed (see Ground Station if required).

 ## Running demo